ashkan-abbasi66/MIFCN/Readme.md

 ## Results

 The results are stored [here](https://github.com/ashkan-abbasi66/MIFCN/tree/master/RESULTS).
-(It also contains the denosing dataset, and a script which computes PSNR results as they were reported in the paper)
+(It also contains the denosing test dataset, and a script which computes PSNR results as they were reported in the paper)